 The lesson is clear.
 The only enforceable assignment of claim under a federal government contract is an assignment to a bank, trust company, or other financing institution.
 Any other arrangement purporting to assign the right to make a claim for revenues under a federal contract is not enforceable against the Government.

-If you have any questions about this client alert please contact the primary authors below.
+If you have any questions about this client alert please contact the author of this alert, Jim Kearney.

 Womble Carlyle client alerts are intended to provide general information about significant legal developments and should not be construed as legal advice regarding any specific facts and circumstances, nor should they be construed as advertisements for legal services.